ymerejsasnak/SoundSmear/src/soundsmear/README.md

 TO DO:

+-write descriptive readme
+-fix up UI
+-implement loading/processing of non-44.1khz files
+-use interpolation when changing pitch/rate so it sounds better?
+-use better panning law for random panning (currently linear) -some more code cleanup/refactoring/readability stuff to make it easy to reuse for other sound tools -take care of any remaining issues with loading/playing/stopping/processing sounds at the wrong time -maybe eventually remove beads and do my own wav reading/writing/playing???
 -!!
-CLICK IN SOME SOUNDS WHEN LOOPING: OFF BY ONE SOMEWHERE WHEN WORKING WITH FRAMES?
+STILL CLICK IN PURER SOUNDS WHEN LOOPING, BUT CAN'T FIGURE IT OUT

--!! doesn't work correctly if input files aren't 44.1khz, etc

--need(?) to use interpolation for frame values for better sound when changing pitch

--use better panning law, not linear

--need to clean up audiomanager and smearprocess!

--add in-window display of messages currently printed to console

--eventually remove beads and do wav reading/writing/playing myself?